 Bank Albilad conducts stress tests and scenario analyses to measure its risk of loss under unusual market conditions.
-Calculations are made for a number of scenarios which are typically defined based on historic events that caused crises in the financial markets.
+Calculations are made for several scenarios which are typically defined based on historic events that caused crises in the financial markets.
 However, current or future events expected to have an effect on the financial markets may also be used as input when defining the stress test scenarios.
 These scenarios are revised and changed regularly to reflect changes in Bank Albilad's risk profile and economic events.
-The analyses are made on the basis of the stress testing recommended by the Basel Committee / SAMA.
+The analyses are made based on the stress testing recommended by the Basel Committee / SAMA.